 The trick is to tie your new habit to the existing one.
 Experts suggest that a morning routine is a great start, as most people start their days similarly for years.
 Therefore, if you want to develop a new habit, work on it in the morning.

-If you want to take better care of your skin, start by gently massaging it in the morning in front of the mirror for a couple of minutes daily.
-Soon, these actions will generally blend into your routine: getting up from bed, taking a shower, brushing your teeth, having coffee and breakfast, and going to work.
+If you want to take better care of your skin, start by gently massaging it in the morning in front of the mirror for a few minutes daily.
+Soon, these actions will generally blend into your routine: getting up from bed, showering, brushing your teeth, having coffee and breakfast, and going to work.

 Five Best Habits to Develop Right Now for Fulfilling Life